How to Stop Taking Ketamine Safely

-Build a Robust Support Network
+Step 3: Build a Robust Support Network

 Seeking support is a critical step on the road to recovery from ketamine addiction.
 To help you succeed, building a supportive network can play a crucial role in keeping you motivated and provide you with guidance and encouragement, as well as holding you accountable.

 Therapists or counselors can provide therapy sessions that focus on your goal of sobriety and offer personalized strategies to overcome the challenges of avoiding ketamine use.
 These professionals can also connect you with other resources in the community, such as support groups or group therapy meetings where individuals help one another remain strong in their abstinence.

 Informal support networks generally consist of drug-free family and friends who will create a nonjudgmental environment for discussing experiences that resurface during recovery, such as triggers, cravings, and problems.